Find Your Fastest Path to a US Green Card (June 2026)

 Key Takeaways

-- •Fastest overall path: EB-1A (Extraordinary Ability) or EB-2 NIW (National Interest Waiver) — no employer sponsorship or PERM labor certification required.
-I-140 processing: 6–9 months, or 15 business days with premium processing ($2,805 fee).
+- •Fastest overall path: EB-1A (Extraordinary Ability) or EB-2 NIW (National Interest Waiver).
+Neither requires employer sponsorship or PERM labor certification.
+I-140 processing: 6–9 months, or 15 business days with premium processing ($2,965 fee).

-- •India EB-2 backlog: Final Action Date is Jul 2014 — meaning applicants face a multi-year wait after I-140 approval.
-EB-3 India is Nov 2013.
-Some applicants "downgrade" to EB-3 if the wait is shorter.
+- •India EB-2 backlog: Final Action Date is Sep 2013, meaning applicants face a multi-year wait after I-140 approval.
+EB-3 India is Dec 2013.
+Some applicants downgrade from EB-2 to EB-3 when the EB-3 wait is shorter.

 - •I-485 adjustment of status: Currently 10–18 months.
 Filing fee: $1,440.
 Concurrent filing (I-140 + I-485 together) is available when visa bulletin dates are current.

 - •Canadian and Mexican TN visa holders can pursue green cards, but must manage dual intent carefully.
-The TN visa is technically non-immigrant intent.
-Most TN holders transition via H-1B or file EB-2 NIW.
+TN is a non-immigrant visa, so most TN holders switch to H-1B before filing I-485, or file EB-2 NIW to avoid the issue entirely.
 See our TN to Green Card guide.

 Employment-Based Green Card Pathways Compared

 The US offers several employment-based (EB) green card categories.
 Each has different requirements, processing times, and backlog situations.
-Here's how they compare as of April 2026.
+Current state as of June 2026:

 EB-1: Priority Workers